nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the mechanism behaves at each step.

 Step 1.
-The user executes `mark 1 /at LATE` command to mark the 5th person in the address book as present.
+The user executes `mark 1 /at LATE` command to mark the 1st Person in the list as late.

 Step 2.
 The `mark` command calls `MarkCommand#markByIndex()` of the given employee, which calls the `Attendance#markAbsent()` of the given Person.